vlad-terin/mcp-remote-macos-use/README.md

 | macOS 11 to macOS 12 | OS X 10.11 or earlier | DH 1024-bit | DH 1024-bit, 128-bit AES | Diffie-Hellman Key agreement protocol with a 512-bit prime | Diffie-Hellman Key agreement protocol with a 512-bit prime |  30 |

-Always use secure, authenticated connections when accessing remote VNC servers.
+Always use secure, authenticated connections when accessing remote remote MacOs machines.
 This tool should only be used with servers you trust and have permission to access.

 ## License